 The exact treatment plan will not be the same for everyone, but will likely include various forms of individual, behavioral, family, and group therapy.

 If you or someone you know is suffering from co-occurring substance abuse and schizophrenia, we would love to help educate you about our integrated treatment programs.
-Reach out to one the Addiction Campuses’ compassionate and fully trained treatment specialists as soon as possible.
+Reach out to one the Vertava Health’ compassionate and fully trained treatment specialists as soon as possible.

 Suicidal thoughts and behaviors are common among people with schizophrenia, and substance abuse can enhance these feelings.
 If you have a loved one who is in danger of attempting suicide or has made a suicide attempt, do not leave the person alone and call 911 immediately.